x-real-ip/zero-grid/README.md

 - Use **Kd** to reduce oscillations during rapid solar changes.
 - Too high **Kd** makes the system slow or unresponsive.

+#### Anti-Windup

+The PID controller includes an **anti-windup mechanism** to keep the system stable and prevent overshoot.
+Windup occurs when the **integral term** keeps accumulating error even when the heater output is already at its limit.
+This can cause:

+- large overshoots
+- slow recovery
+- oscillations in grid import/export
+- unstable or noisy heater output

+To prevent this, the integral value is **clamped** between **–300** and **+3000**.

+##### Lower Limit: **–300**
+A negative integral is important when the system temporarily overshoots (grid import).
+Allowing the integral to go slightly negative:

+- speeds up correction
+- prevents sluggish response
+- reduces oscillation

+The limit of **–300** provides enough negative authority without making the system unstable.

+##### Upper Limit: **+3000**
+During strong solar production the heater may run at full power.
+Without an upper bound, the integral would continue growing, causing:

+- slow reaction when surplus drops
+- grid import spikes
+- oscillation around 0 W

+The **+3000** limit prevents excessive integral buildup while keeping the controller responsive and smooth.

 #### Live Monitoring